Copycat Stories

 They claimed on the site that all their material is submitted by users who offer it claiming it's their own.
 And if that isn't a lie, someone pretended my essay was theirs and let these people sell it to kids who don't want to do their homework.
 I have to wonder how many times people turned in my essay before I caught them. . . .

 I had an argument with him about taking it down, and he was apparently so thick he didn't even understand what I wanted him to do.
 I gave him several warnings, some of which were answered with garbled claims that it wasn't fair since he perceived someone else was "copying" me too.
 (That was a misunderstanding on his part.
-The girl he was talking about used alt codes on her page, but she didn't have pasted my instructions and table on how to use them.
-He claimed he had the right to keep my codes because if I was letting her use them then he could too, and that I was probably doing this because he's a BOY and she's a GIRL.
+The girl he was talking about used alt codes on her page, but she didn't have my instructions and table on how to use them pasted into her page.
+He claimed he had the right to keep my codes because if I was letting her use them then he could too, and that I was probably going after him but not her because he's a BOY and she's a GIRL.
 Uh-huh.)

 I followed his site host's procedures on reporting a violation of copyright, printed out the offending section of his page as well as the information on how to find my original document, and included the information about my registered copyright number and what I wanted done.
 I sent it to their registered copyright agent and waited.
 A little over a week later, his site disappeared and a "frozen for abuse" page was put up in its place.
 I win.

-In a nutshell, a string of text from my Web page was "lifted" and used on this girl's page, without my permission.
+In a nutshell, a string of text from my website was "lifted" and used on this girl's page, without my permission.
 She liked my page enough to sign the guestbook (with a compliment!) and she left a link, but apparently she did more than just like the page . . . she wanted a piece of it for herself, and took a short paragraph verbatim and slapped it on her front page.
-There were a few other violations, like a few new pages that popped up which copied my list of links in the same order with the same descriptions, but the exact string of text was what I was most worried about.
+There were a few other violations, like a few new pages that popped up which copied my list of links in the same order with the same descriptions.

 She also began misrepresenting my friends and me on her page and in her guestbook, saying we were "harassing" her and changing what they wrote in the book.
 (For instance, my friend Ronni had a sentence in a rather long guestbook entry that read as follows: "Why steal from her when you could easily come up with things just as clever? . . .
 Your mean words about her doesn't show you as being the person who is so 'witty' and creative, it shows you as small-minded and ignorant because you are judging someone you don't even know!"
 Elizabeth edited that response to say this: "So witty and clever!"
 And then she wrote Ronni and said "You lose!
 Have a nice day!")

-My action included reporting her to the appropriate places (I even wrote to the Registered Copyright Agent for Angelfire, shortly after which her page disappeared) and documenting the details on a Web page.
+My action included reporting her to the appropriate places (I even wrote to the Registered Copyright Agent for Angelfire, shortly after which her page disappeared) and documenting the details on a website, with screencaps so people could see the truth.
 She just put up her crap on a new server, one that didn't respond to copyright infringement reports, and kept adding stupid things to look like she had support, signing her own guestbook and mine, posting supposed updates on things I was doing that I wouldn't dream of, et cetera.
-I kept tabs on her partly because I wanted to make sure she wasn't stealing my stuff and partly because I just wanted to know what she was saying about me.
-(I hear some people crying "Oh God, you were obsessed with her!" at this point, but come on now . . . if someone was writing ANYTHING about you somewhere, good or bad, you'd want to see what it was, wouldn't you?)

 I suddenly began getting harassed with crazy fake guestbook entries from all her "friends" saying how horrible I was.
 (Wow, with all the times she'd moved her site around, how could any of them find her anymore?)
 The "friends" belittled me in e-mails and guestbook entries about my privacy invasion, and informed me that they'd reported me to my service provider.
-Shortly thereafter that part of my site was deleted for displaying too many details that could lead to her connection with the case--she didn't like that I posted the e-mails and that they included the e-mail HEADERS, and she was dumb enough to put her real first and last name in the header.
+At the time, my site was spread over several services because it had outgrown the space allotted for AOL's personal space, so this section was on a free provider called envy.nu .
+Shortly after Elizabeth decided to change her story to the "swankivy is a stalker" angle, she reported me to envy.nu for posting personal inforamtion, and that part of my site was deleted for displaying too many details that could lead to her connection with the case.
+She didn't like that I posted the e-mails she'd sent me, and that they included the e-mail HEADERS, and she was dumb enough to put her real first and last name in the header.
 That bit of my site was frozen (though luckily not much of my page resided on that free site) because my service provider had a policy against releasing personal information.
 She probably would have made something up and tried to report me anyway if that hadn't been there, but it was.

 Linking the information to her against her will wasn't necessary, but I didn't do it to hurt her; I released the name and e-mail because they were part of the headers of the e-mails I was posting, and I provided a link to her site so people could read *her* side of the story.
 She didn't appreciate it, and I paid for it by having one of the little parts of my site eaten . . . and there, over and done.
 You'd think that'd be the end . . . not even close.

 Before she'd changed her status to "victim," she'd displayed all my screennames that she could find (which she gathered by searching exhaustively through my site to see which names my files were stored on), and posted my friends' names and e-mails.
 But when she wanted to change her story, she of course had to remove that from her own page, and did so.
-She stated on her page that even linking to someone without their permission is a violation of privacy, I suppose to threaten me that if I linked to her she'd try to nail me again.
-I think that once you put something online it is published, and you don't need any sort of permission to share published work (as long as you're not claiming it as your own, making money off of it, or removing it from its intended place of display) . . . but the fact remains that she didn't want me to share it and after that I respected her wishes.
-I always did, even though she never once treated me with respect.
+She stated on her page that even linking to someone without permission is a violation of privacy, I suppose to threaten me that if I linked to her she'd try to nail me again.
+Obviously that's bullshit.
+Once you put something online it is published, and you don't need any sort of permission to share published work (as long as you're not claiming it as your own, making money off of it, or removing it from its intended place of display).

 Eventually she took down her page that even mentioned me, claiming that she had been sick in the hospital for a while and that experience had taught her to pay attention to things that are worth her time.
 Which is funny because the whole tone of it was to make it out like I was the bad guy in the whole scenario but poor innocent Elizabeth has decided to take the high road and leave it behind.
 Well, considering the truth was YOU STARTED IT and YOU WERE DOING SOMETHING BOTH SHITTY AND ILLEGAL, I don't find it surprising at all that you want to leave your shame in the past.
 Good for you!